-This project is an interdisciplinary collaboration between theoretical and experimental physicists at the University of Wisconsin-Madison, computational physicists at San Diego State University, and quantum computational scientists at Tufts University and Oak Ridge National Laboratory.
+This project is an interdisciplinary collaboration between theoretical and experimental physicists at the University of Wisconsin-Madison, computational physicists at San Diego State University, high energy experimentalists at Johns Hopkins University and quantum computational scientists at Tufts University.
 The key idea of the proposed work is to use a quantum simulator to calculate the detector response to dark matter particles and neutrinos.
 The simulator to be used is an array of 121 neutral atom qubits that is being developed at UW-Madison.

 First major goal is to understand what the current theoretical bounds are on the different nuclear response functions that impact expected WIMP-induced nuclear recoils under an effective field theory (EFT) framework, and the final systematic error this may bring to current and future experimental limits or discoveries.
 The LZ experiment already has a significant effort in characterizing uncertainties in the experiment and determining what aspects of the detection apparatus need to be improved to obtain reliable and significant detection of dark matter.
 In EFT analyses, response functions are currently used without any systematic errors, and indeed, determining their errors is a significant challenge for theorists.
 This fits into the overarching goal of quantum computer calculated nuclear response functions, with well constrained errors, that may replace current functions in use.